swiftlang/swift-evolution/proposals/0411-isolated-default-values.md

 The above `useDefaultClosure` function has a default argument value that is a closure literal.
 The closure body calls a `@MainActor`-isolated function synchronously, therefore the closure itself must be `@MainActor` isolated.

-Note that the only way for a closure literal in a default argument to be isolated to an actor instance is for the isolation be written explicitly with an isolated parameter.
+Note that the only way for a closure literal in a default argument to be isolated to an actor instance is for the isolation to be written explicitly with an isolated parameter.
 The inference algorithm will never determine the isolation to be an actor instance based on the following two properties:

 1. To be isolated to an actor instance, a closure must either have its own (explicit) isolated parameter or capture an isolated parameter from its enclosing context.
 2. Closure literals in default arguments cannot capture values.